 This is the best place to start.
 Your website should be used as a marketing tool to generate new leads, engage customers or provide solutions and answers to customer problems.
 If it isn't doing that, then you are missing out on the opportunity to capture leads from people who are looking for the solutions you provide.

 When evaluating your current website, here are some questions to ask yourself:

 - Does my website take a long time to load?

-- If I was a visitor to my, would I be confused about what my company does?
+- If I were a visitor to my website, would I be confused about what my company does?

 - Is my website focused on telling visitors about my products or services?